theowenyoung/archive-actionsflow/docs/workflow.md

 A workflow run is made up of one or more jobs.
 Jobs run in parallel by default.
 To run jobs sequentially, you can define dependencies on other jobs using the `jobs.<job_id>.needs` keyword.

-The jobs configure format is same as [Github actions jobs](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobs), so you can learn more about jobs at [here](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobs)
+The jobs configure format is the same as [Github actions jobs](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobs), so you can learn more about jobs at [here](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobs)

 Actionsflow support almost all [Github actions](https://github.com/marketplace?type=actions) by using [act](https://github.com/nektos/act).